Are golf courses open in California? More and more counties and cities are opening instead of closing

 Which golf courses are closed in California?

 Significantly more courses are closed to bigger populations in California than are open.
-Among the counties with orders keeping courses closed are Los Angeles County, Monterey County and Santa Barbara County.
+Among the counties with orders keeping courses closed are Los Angeles County and Santa Barbara County.

 However, expectations are more counties will continue to allow golfers to go outside and play golf, particularly with suggestions from the federal government that allowing more residents outdoors could help with containment as the weather continues to warm up around the country.